Coach Bailiff held his first press conference of the year in advance of fall practice.

-In 2012, Taylor emerged as a vital component of the Owls air attack which was punctuated with his record-setting effort in the Armed Forces Bowl.
-Taylor set a Rice bowl game record with 153 yards and three touchdowns on nine receptions to earn Rice MVP honors in the game.
+Taylor emerged as a vital component of the Owls 2012 air attack, punctuated by his record-setting effort in the Armed Forces Bowl.
+He set a Rice bowl game record with 153 yards and three touchdowns on nine receptions to earn Rice MVP honors in the game.
 Lynch also guided the transition of Sam McGuffie from running back to receiver and the senior responded with 54 receptions and five touchdowns.

 In 2010 his top three receivers, Damarlo Belcher (78/832/4), Terrance Turner (67/681/3) and Doss (63/706/7 touchdowns) topped 60 catches and 700 yards and the unit set a school record with 3,446 total yards.